kntlmua-su/portofolio87.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. candidate at Leibniz University Hannover in Germany (2020-2024 expected), research affiliate and lecturer at the [Institute of Sustainable Building Systems](https://www.iek.uni-hannover.de/de/gebauedetechnik/).
+I am a Ph.D. candidate at Leibniz University Hannover/Technical University Berlin in Germany (2020-2024 expected), research affiliate and lecturer at the [Institute of Sustainable Building Systems](https://www.iek.uni-hannover.de/de/gebauedetechnik/), under the supervision of Heisenbergprofessor, [Prof. Dr.-Ing.
+Philipp Geyer](https://www.iek.uni-hannover.de/de/ngs/team/prof-dr-philipp-geyer).

 Starting on the 3rd of January 2024, I'll be a Visiting Scholar at the University of California, Berkeley, undertaking research in the [Center for the Built Environment (CBE)](https://cbe.berkeley.edu/).
 During the visit, I'll investigate how AI embedded with causal inference benefits the engineering domain.